-The "Received message too long" error in SFTP occurs when shell startup scripts output text that corrupts the SFTP protocol stream.
-The error number is actually the first four bytes of the output interpreted as a packet size.
+The SFTP "Received message too long" error happens when shell startup files print text during login, corrupting the binary SFTP stream.
+The large number is those bytes read as a packet size.

 cat ~/.bashrc